-Whether you’re most into food, culture, history or art, Rome, the capital of Italy and its central region of Lazio, is brimming with things to see and do.
+Whether you’re into food, culture, history, or art, Rome and its central region of Lazio are brimming with things to see and do.
 Wondering where to start when planning your trip to Italy’s Eternal City?
-We’ve put together a handy guide on how to spend 3 days in Rome, allowing you to make the most of your stay at one of our luxury holiday apartments in Rome.
-So, pack some comfortable shoes and let’s get exploring!
+We’ve put together a guide on how to spend 3 days in Rome, so you can make the most of your stay at one of our luxury holiday apartments in Rome.
+Pack some comfortable shoes and let’s get exploring…

 Day 1

-Start things off the Italian way with a maritozzi for breakfast – one of our top recommended foods to try in Rome.
-This indulgent bun is filled with subtly sweetened whipped cream, making it the ultimate way to begin any day here.
+Start things off the Italian way with a maritozzi for breakfast, one of our top recommended foods to try in Rome.
+This indulgent bun is filled with subtly sweet whipped cream, making it the ultimate way to begin any day here.
 Head to Regoli near Piazza Vittori to get either a classic version or one stuffed with raisins.

-Then, it’s a 15-minute walk to the Colosseum – an essential stop on any Roman holiday.
-Whether you want to book a tour in advance or just peruse the impressive ancient structure from the outside, you’ll likely spend a chunk of your morning here.
-However, the Roman Forum, which is a vast excavated area dating back as far as 2000 years, is also nearby.
-There’s also Palatine Hill – the legendary founding site of the city – and Circus Maximus – a stone arena.
+Then, it’s a 15-minute walk to the Colosseum, an essential stop on any Roman holiday.
+Book a tour in advance, or peruse the impressive ancient structure from the outside.
+From there, explore the Roman Forum, a vast excavated area dating back as far as 2000 years.
+There’s also Palatine Hill, the legendary founding site of the city; and Circus Maximus, the largest stadium in ancient Rome, once used for chariot racing, religious festivals, and mass public events.

 Day 2

-Avoid the crazy crowds and head to the Trevi Fountain early on this morning – and make sure you bring some spare change to make a wish!
+Avoid the crazy crowds and head to the Trevi Fountain early in the morning (make sure to bring some spare change so you can make a wish!)
 The Piazza di Spagna is less than 10 minutes away, so it’s time to conquer all 135 of those famous Spanish steps.
 Built in Rococo style between 1723-1726, they lead up to the Trinita dei Monti church and offer brilliant views of the area.

 Day 3

-Start your day strolling by the Pantheon temple, which is one of the most recognisable Roman buildings in the city.
-Then head to the Camp de Fiori market – located in the square of the same name near Piazza Navona, you’ll have your pick of fresh produce.
-Once you’re done, wander across the Ponte Vittorio Emanuele II, a historic bridge with beautiful views of Castel Sant’Angelo.
-If you’re particularly into your art, you could stop by the Museo Leonardo Da Vinci Experience, but we recommend continuing on to the Vatican City.
+Start your day strolling by the Pantheon temple, one of the most recognisable Roman buildings in the city.
+Then head to the Camp de Fiori market, located in the square of the same name near Piazza Navona, where you’ll have your pick of fresh produce.
+From there, wander across the Ponte Vittorio Emanuele II, a historic bridge with beautiful views of Castel Sant’Angelo.
+If you’re an art lover, stop by the Museo Leonardo Da Vinci Experience, or continue on to the Vatican City.

-Surrounded by Rome, this city-state is also the official headquarters of the Roman Catholic Church.
+Surrounded by Rome, the Vatican City is also the official headquarters of the Roman Catholic Church.
 The main attraction here is, of course, St Peter’s Basilica.
-It’s free to visit, but you may have to wait in long lines.
-That’s why we advise getting there as early as possible, or booking a guided tour with a fixed time slot.
-It’s also possible to visit the dome inside the Basilica, but you have to make reservations in advance.
+It’s free to visit, but you may have to wait in long lines, so it’s best to get there as early as possible, or book a guided tour with a fixed time slot.
+It’s also possible to visit the dome inside the Basilica, but make sure to make a reservation in advance.

-You must be ready for lunch now, right?
-Less than 10 minutes away, 200 Gradi is one of Rome’s most popular sandwich spots – and for good reason.
+Now, you must be ready for lunch.
+Less than 10 minutes away, 200 Gradi is one of Rome’s most popular sandwich spots, and for good reason.
 The line may look long, but it moves very quickly as they work to get oversized ciabatta paninis out to hungry diners, with a variety of fillings available.

 The final afternoon is then yours to enjoy strolling, shopping, or stopping by a museum you didn’t have time for on the previous two days.